 - Make sure your group know where drinking water is available from for example an accessible tap, water fountain or provide a jug of water.
-Check if you need to provide cups for participants to use. - In virtual sessions encourage participants to have water nearby to drink - Try serving water flavoured with fruit, vegetables or fresh herbs for example slices of orange, lemon, apple, cucumber or fresh mint. - At events or celebrations if an alternative to water is preferred: - Low fat milk for example semi-skimmed or 1% fat milk

--Tea and coffee could be offered to adults with a decaffeinated version also.
+Check if you need to provide cups for participants to use or encourage the use of refillable water bottles. - In virtual sessions encourage participants to have water nearby to drink. - Try serving water flavoured with fruit, vegetables or fresh herbs for example slices of orange, lemon, apple, cucumber or fresh mint. - At events or celebrations if an alternative to water is preferred: - Low fat milk for example semi-skimmed or 1% fat milk - -Tea and coffee could be offered to adults with a decaffeinated version also.
 Consider if someone attending may require a non-dairy alternative drink to milk as part of a special diet.